 One of the most controversial wellness topics we’ve covered in the past few years has been the lectin-free diet.
 Lectins became a huge topic of discussion after we shared our live interview with Dr. Gundry and read his best-selling book The Plant Paradox in 2017.
 Since Dr Gundry’s first book published, we’ve seen a growing number of wellness pros refer to lectin-avoidance and many new products launched that are labeled ‘lectin-free’.

-The book identifies lectins as a class of plant proteins that our bodies do not well tolerate (read our interview with Dr. Gundry in full here).
+In his book, Dr Gundy identifies lectins as a class of plant proteins that our bodies do not tolerate well (read our interview with Dr. Gundry in full here).
 Lectins are in everything from tomatoes and peppers to brown rice and quinoa.
 Dr. Gundry’s claims that removing them our diets could solve for many modern health woes had many of us ready for a lectin-free lifestyle.
 It also left us with the burning question: what the heck can we eat now?

 Mozzarella + Parmesan Dr. Gundry is very specific about which dairy products are allowed.
 Lo and behold, two the most important(?) cheeses are lectin-free.
 Source from the correct animals and geography and you’re set.
 (See The Plant Paradox for details.)

 Steak + other meats Yes, steak…but it must be grass-fed and grass-finished to be free of the lectins that come from a grain-filled animal’s diet.

 Eggs Eggs too are included in the lectin-free way of life, but must be pasture-raised.
 Notice a pattern here?
 Like most all-natural diets, the lectin-free diet involves some very savvy shopping skills to properly enjoy meat, eggs and dairy.